morgsmccauley/kitty-projects.nvim/README.md

 The previous project is always listed first to allow quick switching to it.

-Within the Telescope picker, Projects can be managed via the following keybindings:
+Within both pickers, projects can be managed via the following keybindings:
 - `<Cr>` - Switch to project, launching it if required
 - `<C-x>` - Close project
 - `<C-r>` - Restart project, closing and relaunching